-Quick summary: The NEET is a 3-hour long exam which includes 3 sections — Physics, Chemistry, and Biology.
+Quick summary: The NEET is a 3-hour long exam that includes 3 sections — Physics, Chemistry, and Biology.
 Of the total 180 questions, 90 would be from Biology and 45 each from Physics and Chemistry.
-Preparation syllabus includes the whole of 11th and 12th standard NCERT textbooks in the respective subjects.
+The preparation syllabus includes the whole of 11th and 12th standard NCERT textbooks in the respective subjects.

 Solve previous year papers

-The wisest step to take now would be to solve question papers of the past few years.
+The wisest step to take now would be to solve question papers for the past few years.
 No competitive exam preparation is complete without solving past papers.

-Divide your time- Candidates should divide their time in such a way that an adequate amount of time is given to each session while preparing a strategy of how to crack NEET UG in first attempt.
+Divide your time- Candidates should divide their time in such a way that an adequate amount of time is given to each session while preparing a strategy of how to crack NEET-UG in the first attempt.
 Priorities the important topics and study them thoroughly.
 Make sure to take small breaks when studying for long hours.

 Set deadlines- Deciding when to complete one topic and the whole syllabus will be beneficial considering there are few months left in the first session of NEET.
 Candidates should set shorter and larger goals for them at the same time.
 Shorter goals will help candidates in knowing the topics covered each day while the longer goals will help in understanding how much they need to cover to crack NEET in the first attempt.

 Here are Some GOLDEN tips for the preparation of NEET

 1. Firstly, gather all the details about the officially prescribed syllabus for the examination.

 2. Make a proper time-table for your preparations.